hmcts/cmc-citizen-frontend/README.md

 Example URL using PR number from GitHub: `https://cmc-citizen-frontend-pr-XXX.service.core-compute-preview.internal/dashboard`

+*Notes:*
-*Note:* will only work through Proxy: proxyout.reform.hmcts.net:8080 (tip: use FoxyProxy browser plugin)
+- will only work through Proxy: proxyout.reform.hmcts.net:8080 (tip: use FoxyProxy browser plugin)
+- any emails will include wrong domain because AAT claim-store is used as backend

 #### Kubernetes Namespace Format